yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 - Note that Tree is always connected.
 So  there is no need to perform BFS/DFS more than once to traverse it.
 - Get the intuition ( or Naive Proof ) behind using Two DFS's or Two BFS's for solving a problem.
+- When using the pre-written codes related to graphs/trees in contests, make sure to check the Node values ranges.
+They may lie between [0,N-1] or [1,N].

 - std::memset, as is the case for any function, can only be called within a function.
 We can't simply call it in "global scope".
 [Example](https://stackoverflow.com/questions/40871661/error-expected-constructor-destructor-or-type-conversion-before-token-a)